vphilipp3/mad_pod_racing/README.md

 - Try to fix the "slow" moments of the racer
 - Have the racer put up the SHIELD when it's gonna be hit hard off course
 - Have the defender BOOST and SHIELD when hitting an opponent off course
+- I'm an easy target when turning without speed on a checkpoint, maybe add points for getting clear of a ckp after validating it